frappe/books_docs/docs/inventory/settings.md

 This is used to set the default Cost of Goods Sold Account that is debited whenever a Shipment is made.

+### Enable Barcodes

+Checking this will allow you to set barcodes on items.
+It will also display a barcode input in forms (such as Sales Invoice and Shipment) where items are entered.